yjunechoe/ggtrace/README.md

     -   Multiple expressions can be passed in to be evaluated inside method body
-    -   Output of evaluated expressions are available for inspection outside of the debugging environment.
+    -   Output of evaluated expressions are available for inspection outside of the debugging environment
-    -   Calls `untrace()` on itself on exit by default, for extra safety
+    -   Calls `untrace()` on itself on exit by default, for extra safety.
 -   **Flexible** 🛠
     -   You can either…
         -   *Programmatically* debug with `ggtrace()`, for testing,